Future Time Clauses in English (When, While, Before, After, Until, As Soon As)

 • Katie will finish her homework before she goes to bed.

-• I will call you before I arrive.
+• I’ll call you before I arrive.

 • Jill will call you after she finishes her meeting.